 Our top 5 DJ software

-In this list, we will present you our five favourite DJ software.
-We will explain you the general concept, the features, the pricing as well as pros and cons for all of them.
+In this list, we will present you our 5 favorite DJ software.
+We will explain to you the general concept, the features, the pricing as well as pros and cons for all of them.
 Also, you’ll find a picture of the layout as well as a list with a few famous DJs that use the software.

 Price: €99 (For free with several controllers, mixers and interfaces)

 Used by: Kygo, Dada Life and Dillon Francis

 Perfect for: DJs that want software with a simple but professional layout that works with a lot of hardware and has great sound.

 - No full MIDI map functions